What is a Wrapper Class in Java?

 - The primitive types just operate value; the wrapper class provides it with a name.

 - Wrapper objects are natural objects, and their references can be null.
 This enables the usage of a ‘not set’ state, which is difficult with primitives.

 Learn Software Courses online from the World’s top Universities.
 Earn Executive PG Programs, Advanced Certificate Programs, or Masters Programs to fast-track your career.

 We hope this article helped you with the understanding of the wrapper class in Java.

-If you’re interested to learn more about Java, full-stack development, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about Java, full-stack development, check out upGrad & IIIT-B’s Executive PG Program in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.